Dr Chuanli Zang

 School of Psychology and Humanities

-Dr Chuanli Zang works in School of Psychology and Computer Science at the University of Central Lancashire with Professor Simon Liversedge on a grant supported by Economic & Social Research Council.
+Dr Chuanli Zang works here with Professor Simon Liversedge on a grant supported by Economic and Social Research Council.

 - Ph.D.
 Tianjin Normal University, Tianjin, China, 2010